-Marketing encompasses all of the decisions that shape the way you go about fulfilling the needs of your customers.
+Marketing encompasses all the decisions that shape the way you go about fulfilling the needs of your customers.
 To be an effective marketer, you need to have a written plan that defines the core aspects of your business:

 Simplicity wins.
 As you define these parameters, remember that simplicity is usually the best strategy.
 If you are interested in the bridal industry, for example, just use common sense to determine how to reach your target customers: partner with tuxedo shops, jewelry stores, bridal gown stores, party stores, etc.